Russia says West's diplomatic push on Syria is 'untimely' - Journal du Cameroun

 International investigators of the Organisation for the Prohibition of Chemical Weapons (OPCW) were on Tuesday on the ground in the Syrian town of Douma, where dozens were killed in a suspected chemical weapons attack on April 7.

-The OPCW team can determine whether chemical agents were used at a weapon but it does not have a mandate to identify those who carried out the attack.
+The OPCW team can determine whether chemical agents were used as a weapon but it does not have a mandate to identify the perpetrators of chemical attacks.

 The Security Council in 2015 set up such a mechanism for attribution, but Russia in November killed off the panel, known as the Joint Investigative Mechanism (JIM), when it vetoed the renewal of its mandate.